 At Arkansas Children’s, our nationally renowned specialists give expert care for children suffering from a wide range of neurological disorders, treating brain, nervous system, and neuromuscular disorders.
 Our patients benefit from innovations like the non-invasive brain mapping technology called magnetoencephalography (MEG).
 Everything we do is to make children better today and healthier tomorrow.

 Our team of specialists works together through a multidisciplinary approach to clinical collaboration so each child has an entire team of experts personalizing care for improved outcomes.
 Our goal through this team approach is to maximize your child’s development and quality of life.
 Our team provides state-of-the-art care to transition our patients through life - from birth through childhood, adolescence and into early adulthood.

 With leading-edge research to advance knowledge, we are creating new approaches to improved patient care in many areas of neurological and neurosurgical care.
 Our team is finding new solutions for epilepsy treatment and management, including medication, specialized diet and epilepsy surgery.

 Every staff member at Arkansas Children’s understands that any issue or illness experienced by your child concerns the entire family.
-We approach every aspect of care - from the initial diagnosis to long-term care management - from a personalized patient perspective, but also from the family perspective.
-Regardless of individual circumstances, our model of care provides safe, high quality and comprehensive medical care, while supporting each patient and family member with:
+We approach every aspect of care - from the initial diagnosis to long-term care management - from a personalized patient perspective and the family perspective.
+Regardless of individual circumstances, our model of care provides safe, high quality and comprehensive medical care while supporting each patient and family member with: